Robert Griffin III: Cleveland Browns

-On March 24, 2016, Griffin signed a two-year, $15.1 million contract with the Cleveland Browns.
+On March 24, 2016, Griffin signed a two-year, $15.1 million contract with the Browns.
 On August 8, 2016, Browns head coach Hue Jackson named Griffin the team's starting quarterback for the 2016 season.
 Griffin was placed on injured reserve on September 12, after suffering a shoulder injury in the Browns' season opening loss to the Philadelphia Eagles.
 He was activated off injured reserve on December 9, 2016, prior to Week 14 against the Bengals.
 Griffin played in five games, all starts, in 2016, completing 87-of-147 passes for 886 yards with two touchdowns and three interceptions.
 He also rushed for 190 yards and two touchdowns.

 On March 10, 2017, Griffin was released by the Browns.

 Baltimore Ravens

 After remaining a free agent for all of 2017, Griffin signed a one-year contract with the Baltimore Ravens on April 4, 2018.
 On September 2, 2018, Griffin was named the team's backup quarterback.
 Backing up Joe Flacco and Lamar Jackson, Griffin appeared in three games in the 2018 season.

 On March 21, 2019, Griffin re-signed with the Ravens on a two-year contract.
 On July 28, 2019, Griffin suffered a fractured thumb and was expected to miss 4–8 weeks.
 Griffin returned in time for the September 8, 2019, regular-season opener against the Miami Dolphins, where Griffin came into the game in relief of Lamar Jackson toward the end of the 59–10 victory.
 He completed all six pass attempts for 55 yards and one touchdown.
 In the Week 10 game against the Cincinnati Bengals, Griffin entered the game as a running back alongside Mark Ingram II and Jackson in the backfield, marking what was likely the first time in NFL history three former Heisman Trophy winners lined up together in a backfield.
 In Week 17 against the Pittsburgh Steelers, Griffin made his first start since the 2016 season because the Ravens secured the top seed in the AFC playoffs and sat their starters as a result.
 During the game, Griffin threw for 96 yards and an interception and rushed for 50 yards during the 28–10 win.

-Griffin was named the starter for the Ravens Week 12 matchup against the Pittsburgh Steelers due to Lamar Jackson testing positive for COVID-19.
+Griffin was named the starter for the Ravens Week 12 matchup against the Steelers due to Lamar Jackson testing positive for COVID-19.
 He injured his left hamstring late in the second quarter of the game, but remained in until the fourth quarter, when he was sidelined and replaced by Trace McSorley.
 He finished the game 7–12 for 33 yards and an interception (which was returned for a touchdown by former Browns teammate Joe Haden) along with seven rushes for 68 yards during the 19–14 loss.
 He was placed on injured reserve on December 4, 2020.
 Griffin was waived by the Ravens on January 18, 2021.